Nonviolent Action: Minimizing the Risk of Violent Repression

 * I will protect the property of my opponents and police/military personnel.

-* I will not run or use any threatening motions.
+* I will not run, use any threatening motions or seek to spread panic among the activists.

 * I will not bring or use any drugs or alcohol.

 3. Conduct nonviolence education programs so that activists fully understand what a commitment to nonviolent discipline entails.
 Within these education programs, provide opportunities for activists to share their feelings and fears in relation to any action and to discuss how the group might organize itself (in affinity groups, for example) so that each person is adequately supported to behave in a disciplined and nonviolent manner.

 4. Conduct nonviolence education programs specifically designed for those activists who wish to acquire the knowledge and skills necessary to be members of nonviolent peacekeeping teams.
 See ‘Tactics and Peacekeeping’.

 5. Write individually to any relevant political leaders (such as the President/Prime Minister and/or their equivalents at state/local levels, and their deputies) and to the most senior police and/or military officers (and their deputies) who will be involved in responding to your nonviolent action.
 Inform them of your campaign and its purpose, and specifically advise them that the campaign and the actions within it will be explicitly nonviolent.
 Include a copy of the code of nonviolent discipline.